DEV Community

 I was working on a web project that involved creating an examination system tailored for pilots.
 Since childhood, I have regarded the profession of a pilot as a serious and meticulous undertaking, so, my primary focus was on achieving a design that exuded professionalism and seriousness.
 During the design process, the consideration of incorporating sharp edges caught my attention, prompting me to delve deeper into the intricacies of when to opt for sharp borders versus rounded ones.
 As I delve into my discoveries and understanding of rounded and sharp border design, allow me to share the insights I've gathered.

 The choice between Sharp and Rounded styles can significantly impact the visual appeal, usability, and emotional response of a website.
-The unexpected revelation emerged when I realized the subtle link between sharp designs and our childhood.
+The unexpected revelation emerged when I realized the subtle link between sharp designs and my childhood.
 From early warnings about sharp objects like scissors, pencils, thorns, scales, and more, the association of sharp designs with strictness and seriousness became remarkably apparent.
 In light of my research, I've compiled a list outlining the distinctions between sharp and rounded design styles.
 Here's a breakdown of the differences:

 • Aesthetic Appeal: